Ditton Priors

-Ditton Priors is a village and civil parish in south Shropshire, England.
+Ditton Priors is a village and civil parish in the postal district of Bridgnorth, Shropshire, England.
 Historically, it was also known as Priors Ditton.

 The nearest town is Bridgnorth.
 The village is situated near Shropshire's highest hill, Brown Clee Hill.

 The Church of St. John the Baptist

 St. John the Baptist is the church located in Ditton Priors and was dedicated to Saint Mary The Virgin in the 15th century.
 Parts of the church are thought to date back to the 12th century.
 The church is located in the centre of the village, on higher ground than its surroundings.
 The majority of the church is built in Dhustone, from the nearby Clee Hill.
 The interior of the church houses stained glass and an open timber roof.
 The churchyard contains a war grave of a King's Shropshire Light Infantry soldier of World War I and the clock on the south wall of the tower was given as a memorial to parish men who died in the same war.